 Greeters are essential to St. Martin’s mission.
 They welcome visitors and parishioners to St. Martin’s.
 They are responsible for helping visitors become acquainted with the members as well as the facilities.
 They serve at the 10:30 service in teams of two, one Sunday a month throughout the year.

-Father Montgomery leads and appoints this group of lay people who administer the chalice at both Sunday Eucharists.
+The rector leads and appoints this group of lay people who administer the chalice during the Eucharist.
 They rotate on a pre-determined schedule during the month.

 Lectors & Intecessors

-The lectors are lay people who read the lessons at both services on Sundays.
-Intercessors are also lay people who lead the Prayers of the People on Sunday mornings.
+The lectors are lay people who read the lessons during Mass.
+Intercessors are also lay people who lead the Prayers of the People.
 They work on a pre-determined schedule every eight weeks.
-Both groups are appointed, coordinated, and overseen by Father Montgomery.

-Ushers assist the congreatation at various services and functions held at the church helping to seat the congregation, passing out bulletins, and collecting the offering.
+Ushers assist the congregation at various services and functions held at the church helping to seat the congregation, passing out bulletins, and collecting the offering.
 They generally serve once a month.

-This committee evaluates and plans the way we worship and is coordinated by Father Montgomery.
+This committee evaluates and plans the way we worship.

 The goal of the Labyrinth Ministry is to promote, guide and encourage the use of the labyrinth as a way of prayer in an outdoor setting of beauty, quiet and peace.
-To work toward that goal, we will be deveoping guides for users, inviting both parishioners and the wider community tu utilize the labyrinth in their spiritual journeys, developing workshops, planning special events, and protecting and enhancing the beauty of the labyrinth itself.
+To work toward that goal, we will be developing guides for users, inviting both parishioners and the wider community to utilize the labyrinth in their spiritual journeys, developing workshops, planning special events, and protecting and enhancing the beauty of the labyrinth itself.
+Learn more.